faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 FFmpeg is a complete and free Internet live audio and video broadcasting solution for Linux/Unix.
 It also includes a digital VCR.
 It can encode in real time in many formats including MPEG1 audio and video, MPEG4, h263, ac3, asf, avi, real, mjpeg, and flash.

 {% shell_term $ %}
-sudo dnf install ffmpeg
+sudo dnf in ffmpeg
-sudo dnf install ffmpeg-libs
+sudo dnf in ffmpeg-libs
-sudo dnf install compat-ffmpeg28
+sudo dnf in compat-ffmpeg28
 {% endshell_term %}

 ## Tor